gradio-app/gradio/guides/wrapping-layouts.md

     second_textbox = Textbox(value="second_textbox")
 ```

 - Now let's pay attention to the textbox variables.
 These variables' render parameter is true by default.
 So as we use ```with``` syntax and create these variables, they are calling the render function under the ```with``` syntax.
-We know that from the constructor implementation of the ```gradio.blocks.Block``` class:
+We know the render function is called, from the constructor implementation of the ```gradio.blocks.Block``` class:

 ```python
 # other assign functions